VictoriaMetrics/VictoriaMetrics/docs/README.md

 ## How to import time series data

-Time series data can be imported into VictoriaMetrics via any supported ingestion protocol:
+Time series data can be imported into VictoriaMetrics via any supported data ingestion protocol:

 * [Prometheus remote_write API](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
 See [these docs](#prometheus-setup) for details.
 * DataDog `submit metrics` API.
 See [these docs](#how-to-send-data-from-datadog-agent) for details.